Christ-Kevin/e-landing-page/README.md

 ### Useful resources

-- [resource - css tricks](https://css-tricks.com/change-color-of-svg-on-hover/) - This helped me to chang the svg when hover state using the fill propertie
+- [resource - css tricks](https://css-tricks.com/change-color-of-svg-on-hover/) - This helped me to change the svg when hover state using the fill propertie
+- [resource - css tricks](https://css-tricks.com/stacking-order-of-multiple-backgrounds/) - This helped me to order two background images in the same container with one on top of the other
+- [resource - mdn](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/address) - use of address tag in html

 ## Author